$\mu$pscaling small models: Principled warm starts and hyperparameter transfer

-Several strategies have been proposed (e.g.~\citet{chen2015net2net, gong2019efficient, chen2022bert2bert, kim2024solar}), typically employing function-preserving weight transformations that expand a pre-trained smaller model into a larger one so that the larger model produces identical outputs for any input, thereby allowing it to immediately inherit the smaller model’s performance before further optimization.
+Several strategies have been proposed (e.g.~\citet{chen2015net2net, gong2019efficient, chen2022bert2bert, kim2024solar}), but they are largely empirical or heuristic in nature.
+The main theoretical ingredient is \emph{function-preserving weight transformations}: expanding a pre-trained smaller model into a larger one that produces identical outputs for any input, thereby immediately inheriting the smaller model’s performance before further optimization.
 However, the training dynamics of upscaled models could be quite different from those of large models trained from scratch.
 As a result, to use upscaling effectively requires finding good choices of several hyperparameters that are highly dependent on the model architecture and optimizer.
 In practice, hyperparameter tuning at the scale of modern large models is infeasible, so hyperparameters for training large models are typically chosen by extrapolating from smaller models using scaling laws.
 Unfortunately, upscaling appears \emph{a priori} to be incompatible with this approach, since training a single model with upscaling involves training \emph{both} at small and then at large scales.
-Previous work has relied only on informal heuristics for hyperparameter tuning in the presence of upscaling to address this issue. \begin{MyBox} In this work, we provide a general theoretical framework to ``upscale'' a pretrained smaller model and its hyperparameters to a larger one, thereby unifying upscaling across different architectures and optimizers in a principled manner. \end{MyBox}
+Previous work has relied only on informal heuristics for hyperparameter tuning in the presence of upscaling to address this issue. \begin{MyBox} In this work, we develop a theoretical framework for model upscaling, applicable across architectures and optimizers, that enables efficient tuning via \emph{hyperparameter transfer} across scales. \end{MyBox}